Ghislaine Maxwell Refuses to Reveal Identity of Secret Husband

 — Breitbart News (@BreitbartNews) July 7, 2020

-Two Epstein accusers implored the judge to keep the British socialite detained after she pleaded not guilty to the charges during a video court hearing in Manhattan.
+Two Epstein accusers implored the judge to keep her detained after she pleaded not guilty to the charges during a video court hearing in Manhattan.

-Judge Nathan said even the most restrictive form of release would be insufficient to ensure Maxwell would not flee, particularly now she knows a conviction could result in up to 35 years in custody.
+Judge Nathan said even the most restrictive form of release would be insufficient to ensure Maxwell would not flee, particularly now she knows a conviction could result in up to 35 years behind bars.

 Maxwell, 58, has been held without bail since her July 2 arrest at her million-dollar New Hampshire estate, where prosecutors say she refused to open the door for FBI agents, who broke in to find her sheltering in an interior room.